 Taxis are quite dangerous if you hail for them on the street.

 If you get a taxi, it needs to be from a trusted source or from the hostel you’re staying at.

 No point risking getting mugged because you’re in a hurry.

 Designed by travelers, for travelers, World Nomads covers more than 150 adventure sports and activities so you can explore your boundaries.

 Ecuador is an amazing country and is perhaps the most comfortable South American country in the northern part of the continent.

 It would help when visiting Ecuador if you knew at least a bit of Spanish conversation since not many people speak English.

 They’re more likely to speak the indigenous languages in fact.

 Are you thinking of traveling to Ecuador?
-It would be a shame if visitors were too scared to make a trip.
+It would be a shame to miss out on places such as Cuenca for being too scared to make a trip.

 📌 Like this article?
 Pin it…